espressif/arduino-esp32/docs/source/contributing.rst

 All the source files must include the header with the example name and license, if applicable.
 You can change this header as you wish, but it will be reviewed by the community and may not be accepted.

-Additionally, you can add some description about the example, links to the documentation, or the author's name.
+Ideally, you can add some description about the example, links to the documentation, or the author's name.
 Just have in mind to keep it simple and short.

 **Header Example**